Sourdough Discard Banana Bread is a great way to use up too-ripe bananas and extra sourdough discard.

-- Oven Method: Place under-ripe bananas on a baking sheet and bake at 250˚F for 15 to 20 minutes depending on the initial ripeness of the bananas.
+The fastest way to ripen bananas is to bake them in the oven.
+Place under-ripe bananas still in their peel on a baking sheet and bake at 250˚F for 15 to 20 minutes depending on the initial ripeness of the bananas.

-- Counter Method: Place under-ripe bananas in a paper bag, seal, and leave at room temperature.
-The ethylene gas emitted by bananas will cause the bananas to ripen quickly.
+Place under-ripe bananas in a paper bag, seal, and leave at room temperature for a couple of days.
+Trapping the ethylene gas emitted by the bananas in a paper bag will cause the bananas to ripen more quickly.

-If you have ripe bananas but aren't ready to use them you can freeze them.
+If you have ripe bananas but aren't ready to use them you can freeze them for later.
 My family is pretty picky when it comes to bananas.
-If they are completely yellow with no green they are too ripe.
+If they are completely yellow with no green they are too ripe for us.
 Because of this, I am always tossing bananas in the freezer to use for smoothies or banana bread.

 - Peel and break the bananas into large chunks.

 - Place them on a parchment-lined baking sheet and freeze for one hour.